eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">GenNot_03<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-The common system mentioned in GenNot_01 SHALL enable: - A secure notification channel between Member States and the Commission for all notifications. - A notification, verification, and publication process and associated validation steps (with follow-up and monitoring) at the Commission side. - Collected data to be processed, consolidated, signed or sealed, and published in both a machine-processable Trusted List or LoTE and in a human-readable format, manually and/or automatically using e.g. a web service and/or API.
+The common system mentioned in GenNot_01 SHALL enable: - A secure notification channel between Member States and the Commission for all notifications. - A notification, verification, and publication process and associated validation steps (with follow-up and monitoring) at the Commission side. - Collected data to be processed, consolidated, signed or sealed, and published in both a machine-processable LoTE and in a human-readable format, manually and/or automatically using e.g. a web service and/or API.

 </div>
 </div>